yauheniprakapenka/flutter_artifactsmmo_client/README.md

 ### Before the launch

-Create a text file in the root directory and name it `.env'.
+Create a text file in the root directory and name it `.env`.
 Open the `.env` file and paste the following lines:

 ```